Triceps · Isolation movement

 Common mistakes

-• Letting the upper arms drift forward and turning the lift into a chest-driven push.
+• Letting the elbows drift forward and up off the ribs, turning the pushdown into a chest-assisted press.

 Variations & alternatives